wondachue/My-portfolio/README.md

 I've worked as both an iOS and web dev.
-Here's just a sampling of my code.
+Here's just a sampling of my personal projects:

 ## Example iOS App with localization
 - [GremGramReader](https://github.com/wondachue/GremGramReader)